-Our results from mycelial growth assays using a single discriminatory concentration showed that the four fungicides tested (Topsin, FRAC# 1; Switch, FRAC# 9 and 12; Rhyme, FRAC#3; and Scholar (FRAC#12) were effective against Botryosphaeria, Colletotrichum, and Phomopsis species, but overall, they were ineffective against Fusarium species.
-Results from invitro mycelial growth at various concentrations of fungicides showed that new SDHI fungicide Aprovia (a.i. benzovindiflupyr; FRAC#7) provided better inhibition of the mycelial growth of Botryosphaeria fungi while Luna Privilege (a.i. fluopyram; FRAC#7) seemed ineffective.
+Our results from mycelial growth assays using a single discriminatory concentration showed that the four fungicides tested (Topsin, FRAC# 1; Switch, FRAC# 9 and 12; Rhyme, FRAC#3; and Scholar, FRAC#12) were effective against Botryosphaeria, Colletotrichum, and Phomopsis species, but overall, they were ineffective against Fusarium species.
+Results from in-vitro mycelial growth at various concentrations of fungicides showed that new SDHI fungicide Aprovia (a.i. benzovindiflupyr; FRAC#7) provides better inhibition of the mycelial growth of Botryosphaeria fungi while Luna Privilege (a.i. fluopyram; FRAC#7) seems ineffective.
 Flint (a.i. trifloxystrobin; FRAC#11) was effective against Colletotrichum species.

-Our Pine Tree Ranch trial results showed that Topsin M was the most effective fungicide protecting wounds against infection by Lasiodiplodia and that sustained a good activity during the duration of the trial.
-It was followed by Merivon; Flint, Aprovia, and Approach, which did not perform well in comparison to the control treatment after the trial period.
+Our Pine Tree Ranch trial results

+showed that Topsin M was the most effective fungicide protecting wounds against infection by Lasiodiplodia and that it sustained good activity during the duration of the trial.
+It was followed by Merivon; Flint, Aprovia, and Approach did not perform well in comparison to the control treatment after the trial period.
 Our lathhouse trial results showed that Topsin M provided the best efficacy, followed by Merivon, Fontelis, and then Flint and Luna Privilege.
-The remaining products, including Rhyme, Approach, Switch, and Aprovia appeared ineffective.
+The remaining products, including Rhyme, Approach, Switch, and Aprovia appeared ineffective, or lost activity with time.